digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 .. note::

     Please ensure that all of the nodes in the distributed sync domain are started before proceeding.
+    If you are running the domain manager with ``auto-init = false``, then you need to manually generate its identity using the commands :ref:`listed in the previous section <manual_init_domain_manager>`.

 Initially the sync domain manager must transmit its sync domain parameters from its console by saving the parameters to a file.
 The sync domain ID, serialized as a string, must also be transmitted.